PlagueHO/LabBuilder/README.md

  - Windows Server 2012 R2 or older
  - Windows 8.1 or older

+**Important:** Only Windows Server 2016 Technical Preview 5 and above are supported with LabBilder.

 You will need to install an updated version of the DISM before you will be able to add any packages to a Windows Server 2016 ISO.
 This includes building Nano Server Images.